kobiza/javascript-aoc-template/README.md

-# Solve Advent of Code with js on browser
+# Solve Advent of Code with JS in browser

 ## Setup